Raji B lymphocytes

-Human immune checkpoint target cells
+Human antigen-presenting cells and target cells

-Raji lymphoblast-like cells were established from a Burkitt lymphoma patient.
-Historically, these cells have been successfully used as target cells in human effector studies such as antibody-dependent cellular cytotoxicity (ADCC), either with peripheral blood mononuclear cells, Natural Killer cells, or Jurkat-derived reporter T cells.
+Target cells in antibody-dependent cellular cytotoxicity (ADCC) or antibody-dependent cellular phagocytosis (ADCP), either with peripheral blood mononuclear cells, Natural Killer cells, or Jurkat-derived reporter T cells.